nkmr-jp/gcf-fetch/README.md

 - GCS [price](https://cloud.google.com/storage/pricing) are optimized by [Object Lifecycle Management](https://cloud.google.com/storage/docs/lifecycle).
   - The storage class is set to change from Standard to Coldline after 7 days from object creation and from Coldline to Archive after 30 days (easy to change).
 - [zl](https://github.com/nkmr-jp/zl) (zap based logger) for logging by level.
-  - Log in JSON format so it can check the element contents in detail with [Cloud Logging](https://cloud.google.com/logging).
+  - Logs in JSON format so it can check the element contents in detail with [Cloud Logging](https://cloud.google.com/logging).
   - You can also check the contents of CloudEvents triggered by Functions in the log.